Skip to content

 You can also find general information about SEMP on the movetia website.
 The Swiss agency has been responsible for managing the program since 2017.

-• Fullbright scholarships for studying at universities in the USA
+• Fulbright scholarships for studying at universities in the USA

 The Fulbright Commission awards travel grants for semesters abroad at a partner university in the USA.
 The prerequisites for a successful application are German citizenship and a willingness to actively promote German-American understanding.
 Applications should first be sent to the TUM Global & Alumni Office.
 The committee then selects its scholarship recipients from the forwarded applications and notifies them of the outcome of their application.